The Skaven are the children of the Horned Rat, an infamous race of ratmen specialised in the most vicious warfare

 All Plague Monks have movement of 6”, 8 wounds and Toughness 3 making them quick, but squishy.

-As the Plague Priest he has access to Lead from the Back and Recite from the Book of Woes that for a Quad neutralizes every single ability within 3”.
+As the Plague Priest he has access to Lead from the Back and Recite from the Book of Woes that for a Triple neutralizes every single ability within 3”.

 The exact wording is “enemy fighters cannot use abilities within 3” of this model” meaning that prevents abilities to be activated while in range, but they can be activated outside of the range and then still be effective once inside the 3” bubble.

-For example, an enemy 5” away could activate his ability to damage at the end of a movement, move in contact with the Bringer of the Word and damage him ignoring the Quad ability restrictions.
+For example, an enemy 5” away could activate his ability to damage at the end of a movement, move in contact with the Bringer of the Word and damage him ignoring the ability restrictions.

-It is surely an important ability if used correctly but depends on a 16 wounds leader (or 20 with the Plague Priest) with Toughness 4 that has to be close to the enemies to disable.
+It is surely an important ability if used correctly but depends on a 12 wounds leader (or 18 with the Plague Priest) with Toughness 4 that has to be close to the enemies to disable.

-A Stormvermin used as a bodyguard can keep him alive longer but using both abilities in the same turn requires a Quad and a Double and 2 activations.
+A Stormvermin used as a bodyguard can keep him alive longer but using both abilities in the same turn requires a Triple and a Double and 2 activations.